0-Sunny-0/README-Generator/README.md

 ## Usage

-This application will be invoked using the following cammand: <br>
+This application will be invoked using the following command: <br>
 node index.js <br>

 ## Questions

 If you have any questions regarding this repo, please open an issue or email me directly at msafinch@gmail.com. <br> To view my other repos, take a look at my <a href="https://github.com/0-Sunny-0">GitHub profile.</a>
+0